February 26 incident: The Minister of War's proclamation and de facto recognition

 Once approved, Yamashita brought the message to the rebels in the Ministry of War, who were pleased but somewhat confused by its vagueness.
 Some of the officers later testified that Yamashita claimed that the Emperor had approved the message, but that was denied by Yamashita.

 Another point of controversy was the proclamation's wording.
 Although the above text notes that the rebels' "motives" were recognized, another version of the text was distributed by Kashii (possibly at Kawashima's instructions) shortly after 15:30 to military units in Tokyo.
 This version recognized the rebels' "actions," rather than their "motives."
-The difference has been attributed to Kōdō-ha manipulation of the text after-the-fact.
+The difference has been attributed to Kōdōha manipulation of the text after-the-fact.
 Araki, Yamashita and others claimed that what Kashii distributed was an earlier unfinished draft of the proclamation.